Summer Sailing Camps

 Intermediate-Advanced Sailing Camps

-Level 5 is a performance-oriented class for graduates of the Intermediate class.
-We will use racing for skill development and sailors will practice working as a team to sail the boat faster and more efficiently using sail trim and crew weight to maximize boat speed and improve overall performance.
+Level 5-Introduction to Racing is a performance-oriented class for graduates of the Intermediate class.
+We will sail the 14′ RS Quest at Marina Park and use racing for skill development.
+Sailors will practice working as a team to sail the boat faster and more efficiently using sail trim and crew weight to maximize boat speed and improve overall performance.
 Other topics include roll tacking, advanced boat handling skills, weather recognition, tactics, starts, strategies for rounding a mark, boat speed and the racing rules.
 Sailing drills and short course races will allow each student to advance his or her sailing skills in a more challenging environment.

 • Prerequisites: